gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 I found this out when I was releasing the package to the Opam package repository and it failed some CI checks that build on all architectures supported by OCaml.
-The fix was easy and very unsurprising - marking the package as unavailable on the architectures where it can't be compiled.
+The fix was also unsurprising - marking the package as unavailable on the architectures where it can't be compiled.
 I updated the package manifest I was releasing:
 ```diff